Des Champ: 1960s

 Working with producer, Sidney Des Champ was the musical director on the Barbara Ruskin composition "Love Can Be the Sweetest Thing" which was recorded by Valerie Mitchell.
 The song backed with "I'm Sorry" was released on Columbia DB 8186 in 1967.

 It was mentioned in the 21 October 1967 issue of Billboard that Sounds Inc. were to have their first release on the Gentry label, a subsidiary of Polydor on the 27th of that month.
 Des Champ and Roger Easterby were the producers.
 The single, "How Do You Feel" bw "Dead As A Go-Go" was released on Polydor 56209.

 Champ was the subject of the article, "A and R Man-Des Champ" appeared in the October 1969 issue of Beat Instrumental.

 1970s

-It was reported by Billboard in the 19 February 1972 issue that Chicory Tip's hit "Son of My Father" which Champ co-produced with Roger Easterby had reportedly sold 250,000 copies in three weeks.
+It was reported by Billboard on 19 February 1972 issue that Chicory Tip's hit "Son of My Father" which Champ co-produced with Roger Easterby had reportedly sold 250,000 copies in three weeks.